-As discussed in the Section 5.6 below under Regulatory disclosures, in May 2022, the Company decided not to proceed with the Phase 2 INTEGRAL trial of THR-687, an integrin antagonist, for DME.
-After the decision not to proceed with the INTEGRAL trial of THR-687, the Company decided to reduce its personnel to align the personnel with the necessary operations for a company with one product in development.
+As discussed in the Section 5.6 below under Regulatory disclosures, in May 2022, the Company decided pause development on and not to proceed with the Phase 2 INTEGRAL trial of THR-687, an integrin antagonist, for DME in treatment-naïve patients.
+After the decision not to proceed with the INTEGRAL trial of THR-687, the Company decided to reduce its personnel to align the personnel with the necessary operations for a company with one product in active development.
 This resulted in an overall 25% reduction in force done on a cross functional basis in June 2022, impacting employees and contractors.